jnalanko/HKS/README.md

   -u, --unitigs <UNITIGS>
           Optional: a fasta/fastq file containing the unitigs of all the k-mers in the input files.
 More generally, any sequence file with same k-mers will do (unitigs, matchtigs, eulertigs...).
 This speeds up construction and reduces the RAM and disk usage
       --color-names <COLOR_NAMES_FILE>
           Optional: a file with one color name per line, in the same order as the input files.
 Defaults to using the input filenames as color names.
+The names "none" and "root" are reserved and cannot be used.
       --hierarchy <HIERARCHY>
           Optional: a file describing the color hierarchy tree.
-Defaults to a star (all colors as children of a single root).
+Defaults to a star (all colors as children of a single root, named "root").

 Advanced use:
   -b, --sbwt-path <SBWT_PATH>  Optional: a precomputed Bit Matrix SBWT file of the input k-mers.
 Must have been built with --add-all-dummy-paths